giantrocketship/grs-standards/README.md

 - **Redis** — Caching and queues
 - **MySQL** — Relational database

-## Authority & Scope

-These specifications:
-- Define **project-specific rules** that override personal preferences
-- **Supplement** (but do not repeat) Laravel documentation
-- Evolve as the project grows

-**Any deviation from these specifications must be explicitly discussed and approved.**

 ## Contributing

 When updating these specifications:

 1. Make changes to the relevant markdown file in `sections/`
 2. Test examples and code snippets thoroughly
-3. Update the main [STANDARDS.md](./STANDARDS.md) if needed
-4. Create a clear commit message explaining the change
+3. Create a clear commit message explaining the change
-5. Ensure consistency across all documentation
+4. Ensure consistency across all documentation

 ## Questions?